jessicahoch/assignment-1/README.md

 Find how many lines in the data file test.fastq.gz start with "TGCAG" and end with "GAG"

 To find how many lines of the data file test.fastq start with "TCGAG," I used `grep` and "^" to indicate the beginning of the line, followed by the characters.
 To find how many lines end with "GAG," I used `grep` and "$" after the end of the line characters.
 I returned the output to a new file (summ.txt) and used `cat` followed by `-n` to find the number of rows.
+The linekd resources were used to figure out how to use `grep` with the [beginning](https://askubuntu.com/questions/639157/grep-beginning-of-line) and [end](http://uniforumchicago.org/slides/regexp/tsld016.htm) of a line.

 ```
      1	TGCAGCAAGTAAAGGGCCGAGGGACCGGCCCGAGAGACGACGTCCTGGCGGAGTGCTGTTTGGTGATGGAGGAG